 5. Kidney Stones And Chronic Kidney Disease

 Colas and other beverages that are enriched with phosphoric acid are known to affect the urinary tract.
 In extreme cases, it may also lead to kidney stones.
-Many studies have reported that soft drink consumption was positively associated with urinary
+Many studies have reported that soft drink consumption was positively associated with urinary or kidney stones, but a few studies have also negated this association.7

 Carbonated beverage consumption has been associated with diabetes, hypertension, and kidney stones, all risk factors for chronic kidney disease.
 The prevalence of chronic kidney disease has more than doubled from 1988 to 2001, affecting more than 20 million adults in the US.